 For example, Xfinity internet deals often feature television services as well.
 The high speed and the television-bundling option may very well have caused the rise of cable internet.
 Cable internet, like DSL, is available throughout the United States.

 Fiber is the fastest-growing internet type in OECD countries.
 This is because of the very high speeds the fiber-optic lines allow.
 In fact, fiber internet readily allows speeds above 1000 Mbps.
 To put things in perspective, these speeds are ten times higher than those provided by cable and DSL.
 However, this latest technology isn’t available everywhere in the world.
 You will have to research a bit further on whether fiber is offered in your area or not.
 The high speeds also come with a high price tag; fiber internet deals are usually more expensive than cable or DSL internet deals.

 While fiber internet is only available in some states, satellite internet can be accessed from anywhere.
 In fact, researchers in Antarctica can also get connected using satellite internet!
 This is because the satellite receiver catches internet signals wirelessly.
 No other form of internet is available in Antarctica because no wires have yet been dug under the oceans to connect Antarctica with the rest of the world.

 Although it is highly accessible, satellite internet comes at the lowest speeds.
 This is because signals from Earth have to travel to a satellite and back.
-All we can say is don’t get angry at your significant other for responding slowly if they are in Antarctica!
+All I can say is don’t get angry at your significant other for responding slowly if they are in Antarctica!